Climate and Average Weather Year Round in Medellín Colombia

 The cloudiest month of the year in Medellín is October, during which on average the sky is overcast or mostly cloudy 95% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Medellín varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Medellín is October, with an average of 26.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 87% on November 8.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Medellín experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Medellín.
-The most rain falls during the 31 days centered around May 7, with an average total accumulation of 10.7 inches.
+The month with the most rain in Medellín is May, with an average rainfall of 10.5 inches.

-The least rain falls around January 28, with an average total accumulation of 4.3 inches.
+The month with the least rain in Medellín is January, with an average rainfall of 4.4 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The perceived humidity level in Medellín, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 0% throughout.